Disturbance (ecology): Importance

 Biological diversity is dependent on natural disturbance.
 The success of a wide range of species from all taxonomic groups is closely tied to natural disturbance events such as fire, flooding, and windstorm.
 As an example, many shade-intolerant plant species rely on disturbances for successful establishment and to limit competition.
 Without this perpetual thinning, diversity of forest flora can decline, affecting animals dependent on those plants as well.

 A good example of this role of disturbance is in ponderosa pine (Pinus ponderosa) forests in the western United States, where surface fires frequently thin existing vegetation allowing for new growth.
 If fire is suppressed, douglas fir (Pesudotsuga menziesii), a shade tolerant species, eventually replaces the pines.
 Douglas firs, having dense crowns, severely limit the amount of sunlight reaching the forest floor.
 Without sufficient light new growth is severely limited.
 As the diversity of surface plants decreases, animal species that rely on them diminish as well.
 Fire, in this case, is important not only to the species directly affected but also to many other organisms whose survival depends on those key plants.

 Diversity is low in harsh environments because of the intolerance of all but opportunistic and highly resistant species to such conditions.
 The interplay between disturbance and these biological processes seems to account for a major portion of the organization and spatial patterning of natural communities.
 Disturbance variability and species diversity are heavily linked, and as a result require adaptations that help increase plant fitness necessary for survival.

+Relationship to climate change adaptation

+Disturbance in ecosystems can form a way of modeling future ability of ecosystems to adapt to climate change.
+Likewise, adaptation of a species to disturbance may be a predictor of its future ability to survive the current biodiversity crisis.